What does a perfect marriage look like?

 Sometimes all of the chaos of everyday life has me thinking about where Scott and I are at in our relationship.
 Prior to kids our life was so different!
 We traveled, went to fancy dinners, hosted parties, and enjoyed much more alone time.
 But with each child that seemed to change.

-I think the key to making our marriage work through this phase of life is that we don’t put as much pressure on “us” – instead we both agree that our family is our priority.
-We love each other, and do occasionally try to sneak away for the occasional date night.
+For us, the key to making our marriage work through this phase of life is that we don’t put as much pressure on “us”.
+Instead, we both agree that our family is our priority.
+We love each other, and do occasionally try to sneak away for a special date night.
 But by sharing the same priorities, and working towards the same goals, that brings us close together.
 It’s in a different way than when we were dating or newly weds, but it’s also deeper.

 Our marriage is imperfect, but together we will continue to fall in love again and again.